1. Charge Instrument Battery

 # 2. Clean Instrument

 For the best results and precise calibrations, make sure the Instrument is clean, especially the light guides.
 Please refer to the cleaning instructions for your instrument.
-In general, never use organic solvents and wet or abrasive cloth.

 # 3. Check Supplies

 The CaliQ instrument comes with supplies for the calibration.
 Make sure you have all the supplies ready and they are clean.
 Calibration cards should have no folds, since those might impact the quality of the calibration.

 Make sure you have the latest version of the Desktop Application installed or download (opens new window) and install the application before you continue.
 To check if you are running the latest version, Edit → Check for Updates... on Windows and Linux or select PhotosynQ → Check for Updates... on a Mac.

 Check if there is a new firmware version is available for the Instrument to be calibrated (Firmware Updates).
 Depending on the firmware, some calibrations might be different or are not available.
 Make sure to always run the latest firmware for the most up to date methods and best results.